 Many of Ireland’s older people are members of society who, relatively speaking, are richer.
 They’re unaccustomed to vulnerability and less accustomed to asking the state for help.
 Their life’s work has funded this state all of their lives.
 If your predecessor, Minister, had not decided to temporarily nationalise private health resources in the COVID-19 emergency many many more of these people would be dead.
 Mr Harris said there was “no room for public versus private in these times“.
 When is there ever such room for duplicate and overlapping systems when it comes to human health?

 How did Ireland come to this?
 Why did we have to choose between Boston or Berlin*?
 Ireland has historic and language links with the United States since both were part of the British Empire but today Ireland is a very long way from Boston.
-Given the current pandemic I think most people, those who pay for private health insurance or not, would choose Berlin any day.
+Given the current pandemic I think most people, those who pay for private health insurance or not, would choose Berlin over Boston any day.
 COVID-19 killed so many more people in New York than it did in Frankfurt.
 Many of these deaths in US cities were untimely or unnecessary.
-The US does not lack resources, but it also suffers from duplicate health systems neither of which function in a comprehensive way for public health.
+The US does not lack resources, but it is the epitome of the duplicate health system, neither the public nor the private system function in a comprehensive way for public health.

-This is your task Minister, take a necessary step for Ireland’s health services!
-In the current health industry absurdities abound and they are none too cheap but health is a human right not a private industry.
-Time to bite the bullet, preparing to solve this and many future health emergencies.
+This is your task Minister!
+Please do your job and take the necessary steps for Ireland’s national health needs.
+In the current health industry absurdities abound and they are none too cheap.
+Let’s fix this!
+Health is a human right not a private industry.
+Time to bite the bullet, in time to solve this plague and future health emergencies too.
 In this age of climate change and global travel we cannot afford divided health services for rich and poor.
 Instead it is time to provide a comprehensive solution for a healthy society.

 [*] Irish welfare policies (such as health) are often compared to those of the United Sates or Germany; the press uses the alliteration “Boston or Berlin?”